|Mississauga climate change. Just playing around with rain ...|

 engineering with oversimplified analysis and unreliable results.

 Mississauga is used a the test case for storm damages, specifically river flood plain damages.
 The analysis estimates expected annual damages today and in the future under various climate change scenarios.
+The Community Impact Analysis Tool (CIAT-Flood) was developed to allow other communities to apply the analysis - the spreadsheets "within which the calculations and data are stored to estimate direct and secondary expected annual damages (EAD) for each of the climate related extreme events of relevance to this project."

 A review of the methodology suggests that results should be viewed with caution due to several inappropriate assumptions that have been made - the absolute value of damages will be overestimated and incremental climate change impacts will be overestimated.